Multicloud Defense

 Supported Regions

-At this time we support all regions for any commercial cloud service provider region for AWS, Azure, GCP and OCI.
-See your cloud service provider support documentation for more specific information.
+We currently support all regions for any commercial cloud service provider region for AWS, Azure, GCP and OCI.
+Refer to your cloud service provider support documentation for detailed information.

-If a region appears to not be supported, or a new region is established that is not yet supported, please contact Cisco Support to add support for the region.
+If a region is not supported, or a new region needs support, contact Cisco Support to add support for the region.

 Recommended Versions of Multicloud Defense Components

-Multicloud Defense utlilizes additional products and functions.
-For optimal operations, consider using the appropriate versions listed.
+Multicloud Defense works with additional products and functions.
+To ensure optimal operation, use the versions listed here.

 Internet Browsers

-At this time Multicloud Defense supports and recommends using a Chrome browser when viewing the controller dashboard.
+Currently Multicloud Defense recommends using a Chrome browser to access the Controller dashboard.

-The Instance Metadata Service (IMDS) is used to access instance metadata from an Amazon EC2 instance.
-The Multicloud Defense Controller version 23.10 sets up IMDSv2 to be Required or Optional depending on the corresponding Multicloud Defense Gateway version.
+Instance Metadata Service (IMDS) allows access to instance metadata from Amazon EC2 instances.
+For Multicloud Defense Controller version 23.10, the IMDSv2 is set to Required or Optional, based on the Multicloud Defense Gateway version you use.

 We strongly recommend upgrading to a Multicloud Defense Gateway version that specifically supports IMDSv2 in the Required mode for optimal security with Amazon EC2 instances.